digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

       * Index pattern: `logs-*`
       * Timestamp field: `@timestamp`

-You should now see a UI similar to the one shown.
+You should now see a UI similar to the one shown here:

 .. image:: ./images/kibana.png
    :align: center